limin427/PIoT-Oriented-Multi-Target-Recognition-of-Substation-Infrared-Images-Driven-by-Deep-Learning/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

 This repository contains the Python implementation of a deep learning-based multi-target recognition system for substation infrared images, specifically designed for the Power Internet of Things (PIoT).
-The system is built upon an optimized Faster R-CNN architecture, enhanced with class rectification inspired by Non-Maximum Suppression (NMS), to accurately identify various types of electrical equipment 和 their parts within substation environments.
+The system is built upon an optimized Faster R-CNN architecture, enhanced with class rectification inspired by Non-Maximum Suppression (NMS), to accurately identify various types of electrical equipment and their parts within substation environments.

 ## Overview

-The proposed method addresses the challenge of accurately recognizing a wide range of electrical equipment 和 their components in substation infrared images.
-By leveraging the powerful feature extraction capabilities of ResNet-101 和 the efficient object detection framework of Faster R-CNN, the system achieves high recognition accuracy, which is crucial for timely fault detection 和 preventive maintenance in PIoT.
+The proposed method addresses the challenge of accurately recognizing a wide range of electrical equipment and their components in substation infrared images.
+By leveraging the powerful feature extraction capabilities of ResNet-101 and the efficient object detection framework of Faster R-CNN, the system achieves high recognition accuracy, which is crucial for timely fault detection and preventive maintenance in PIoT.

 ## Key Features

 - **Optimized Faster R-CNN Architecture**: The core of the system, enhanced with mechanisms for improved recognition of substation equipment.
-- **Class Rectification**: A novel approach to correct misclassifications between equipment 和 their parts, inspired by NMS.
+- **Class Rectification**: A novel approach to correct misclassifications between equipment and their parts, inspired by NMS.
 - **High Recognition Accuracy**: Outperforms other object detection methods on the infrared dataset, as demonstrated in the comparison study.

 ## Results

 The system achieves state-of-the-art results on the infrared dataset, with significant improvements in recognition accuracy compared to other object detection methods.
-Detailed results 和 analysis can be found in the paper.
+Detailed results and analysis can be found in the paper.

 ## Getting Started

 To get started with this project, you'll need to have Python installed on your system, along with several Python packages.
-The following instructions will guide you through setting up the environment, preparing the dataset, 和 running the code.
+The following instructions will guide you through setting up the environment, preparing the dataset, and running the code.

 ### Prerequisites